Grand Blanc Community Schools: History

 It is likely the first football game was played around the year 1920.
 A football field was constructed near the building on Perry Rd.
 As early as 1930 the colors red and black represented the school, where they were nicknamed "The Big Reds" because of the big red school building they attended.
 Homecoming was held for the first time in 1936.
 A parade marched down Saginaw st. to the football field where the team played Fenton.
 The game drew over 2000 people to attend and Grand Blanc won 18–7.

 In 1954, with the population still growing rapidly, a piece of land in Whigville became the home of the first dedicated elementary building, McGrath Elementary.
 Even before opening in 1955, the school was over capacity with an enrollment of over 700.
 The next elementary school was built at Hill and Belsay on land donated by Faye Myers, thus named Myers Elementary upon completion in 1957.
 An expansion in 1959 took the capacity from 330 to 690 students.
 Brendel Elementary was the next to be constructed.

-In 1961 Grand Blanc passed a bond for $4 million to construct a new High School at Saginaw and Holly Rds. which opened in 1963 with a capacity of 1500 students.
-The old building at Saginaw & Perry Rds. was renamed Grand Blanc Junior High School.
+In 1961 Grand Blanc passed a bond for $4 million to construct a new High School at Saginaw and Holly Rds., which opened in fall 1963 with a capacity of 1500 students.
+The architect was the Warren Holmes Company.

+The old high school at Saginaw & Perry Rds. was renamed Grand Blanc Junior High School.
 Indian Hill Elementary and Reid Road Elementary were designed to be nearly identical and both opened in 1964.
 Anderson and Cook were added in 1966 and 1967, and the large brick building at Saginaw & Perry Rds. was officially renamed after Ezra W. Perry.

 The Grand Blanc Township Unit School District was renamed the Grand Blanc Community Schools in the mid-1960s as well, and the population of Grand Blanc continued to grow, with enrollment reaching 8062 students by 1970.
 In 1976 the west campus building of Grand Blanc High School was opened to help with overcrowding issues at the high school.
 Jewitt Trail was installed to accommodate the new building.